-In my opinion, there needs to be a high level of consistency between the basic concepts and definitions.
-We haven't done so badly so far, but there is room for improvement.
-The real estate and business valuation standards boards will need to coordinate their work and can learn a lot from EVS-PME 2022, whose authors had a sustained interest in Blue Book consistency.
+Returning to the question of Blue Book harmonisation, I know In my opinion, there needs to be a high level of consistency between the basic concepts and definitions.
+We haven't done so that EVS has a dedicated section on Methodology, but in my view this reflects a difference of nature between real estate on the badly so far, but there is room for improvement.
+The real estate and business valuation standards boards will need to coordione hand and business and PME on the other.
+In the latter, the nate their work and can learn a lot from EVS-PME 2022, whose Standard on valuation approaches and methods is sufficient. authors had a sustained interest in Blue Book consistency.